Open to GBT Observers and Scientific Community

 Odds and Ends

 Green Bank is located in the Appalachian Mountains at an elevation of 2,700 feet (~823 meters).
-Weather in mid-May can still be quite cool at night and even during the day.
-Closed-toe shoes are required for tours of the GBT.
+Weather in summer is typically warm during the day and cool at night.

 Questions should be directed to Ryan Lynch (email@example.com)